ThomasHeb/4AxisFoamCutter/README.md

 For controlling the four axis I found a solutions based on grbl 8c2 in combination with some Windows bases UIs and gcode sender.
 For generating the wing profiles I found some windows solutions or professional tools, but not free of charge, neither running on mac.
 For the fuselage I found only a professional tool.
 As I don't want a computer in my workshop, the gcode should be executed from a SD card, similar as my 3D printer does.
 So I came to my project list:
 - 4 independent axis
 - local display, SD card reader and control buttons
-- Arduino bases gcode handling, based on grbl 8c2 version adapted for foam cutting.
+- Arduino based gcode handling, based on grbl 8c2 version adapted for foam cutting.
 - fixed frame based on 2020 profiles, v-slot based linear actors (it is my first cnc machine, so there are much easier and better mechanical constructions, have a lock on https://www.rckeith.co.uk)
 - only one power supply
 - wing design with third party tools: